wbt-solutions/openproject_dart_sdk/doc/WorkPackagesApi.md

 var api_instance = WorkPackagesApi();
 var id = 56; // int | Project id
-var workPackage = WorkPackage(); // WorkPackage | Work package to add to the project var notify = true; // bool | Indicates whether change notifications (e.g. via E-Mail) should be sent.
+var workPackage = Work Package(); // Work Package | Work package to add to the project var notify = true; // bool | Indicates whether change notifications (e.g. via E-Mail) should be sent.
 Note that this controls notifications for all users interested in changes to the work package (e.g. watchers, author and assignee), not just the current user.

 try {